NinaG27/NinaG27/README.md

 - 👋 Hi, I’m @NinaG27
 - 👀 I’m interested in Fronted development
-- 🌱 I’m currently learning Vue, JS, React, Node js and Java
+- 🌱 I’m currently learning React, Typescript and Node js
 - 💞️ I’m looking to collaborate on anything really
-- 📫 How to reach me ninicag@gmail.com
+- 📫 How to reach me nina.gligorijevic27@gmail.com

 <!---
 NinaG27/NinaG27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.